mmomtchev/igc-xc-score/README.md

 See *scoring-rules.config.js* if you want to modify the rules.

+**You have an IGC file for which you think that there is a higher scoring solution using only track-log points?
+Send it along with your turnpoints and I will investigate.**

 ## Background

 Correctly scoring paragliding XC flights is a rather hard linear optimization problem that remains impossible to correctly solve in a deterministic way for every possible flight.